Tomas-Kaiser/docker_tutorial/README.md

 To execute any commands in running container we can use the following command

-`docker exec $CONTAINER_ID ls` exec stands for execute.
-We can use container ide or the name of the container.
+- `docker exec $CONTAINER_ID ls` exec stands for execute.
+We can use container ID or the name of the container.

-`docker exec -it $CONTAINER_ID sh` to use interactive mode with shell session.
+- `docker exec -it $CONTAINER_ID sh` to use interactive mode with shell session.
 Instead of sh we can use bash too if the linux support it.

 ### Stopping & Starting Containers